NashTech-Labs/DEPLOY_HELM_CHARTS_FOR_JENKINS_ON_EKS_USING_TERRAFORM/README.md

 * Go to your browser and navigate to ```http://<dns-address>:<port>```
 * Log in with the credentials you set in the ```*-values.yaml``` or the ```helm_release.tf```

-### Connecting
-* Run ```aws eks --region us-east-1 update-kubeconfig --name basic-cluster``` to add the context to your kubeconfig

-### Troubleshooting

-#### Pods stuck in Pending
-* Possibility of resources not efficient.
-The instances in the worker group could be too small to assign IP addresses to all the pods

-#### Workers not joining the cluster
-* Ensure the workers are getting public IP addresses